switchboard-xyz/sgx-sdk/Attestation.revised.md

 The Switchboard Attestation Program follows a structured lifecycle to ensure the secure and trustworthy execution of code within the TEE:

 1. Initialize the ServiceQueueAccount
-2. Register MrEnclave measurements
+2. Register permitted MrEnclave measurements
-3. Create and link NodeAccount and PermissionAccount
+3. Create NodeAccount and PermissionAccount
-4. Enable necessary permissions
-5. Generate and store QuoteAccount
+4. Run an SGX Switchboard function, creates QuoteAccount from compiled binary
+5. QuoteAccount emits a request to the VerifierQueue associated with the ServiceQueue to verify its MrEnclave measurement
-6. Verify QuoteAccount's MrEnclave measurement
+6. The VerifierQueue verifies the MrEnclave measurement on-chain (attestation)
+7. The PermissionAccount associated with the NodeAccount has the permissions enabled
-7. Maintain an active and trustworthy SGX enclave through heartbeats
+8. Maintain an active and trustworthy SGX enclave through heartbeats

 By adhering to this lifecycle, the Switchboard Attestation Program ensures the security, authenticity, and trustworthiness of SGX enclaves operating within the TEE.